esa/spacecreator/doc/architecture.md

 ![Basic setup](architecture01.png)

 Space Creator consits of 3 major parts.
-The 3 editors are for firrerent file formats: aadl, asn.1 and msc.
+The 3 editors are for different file formats: aadl, asn.1 and msc.
 Each of the editor is implemented in a separate library (or set of libraries).
 Common code that is used by more than one editor is in the libraries:

 ## Common used libraries

-* **shared** Generally useful code for all or at lesat 2 editor
+* **shared** Generally useful code for all or at least 2 editor

 * **templates** Common code to save data via grantlee.

+* **asn1editor** Is a UI editor to edit ASN.1 values

 ## AADL/IV editor